cloudsolver/aws-saa/atoms/CloudFront.md

 - Files as large as 20 GB can be delivered.
 - CloudFront functions are constrained JavaScript functions executed before the request hits the cache.
 ![CloudFront Functions Architecture|256](https://miro.medium.com/v2/resize:fit:1400/0*feB6kqJ_WjWbpggD)
-- Native feature of CloudFront
+- Native feature of CloudFront Functions
 > Limits
 > 	No access to Internet
 > 	No use of await async